 Evaluation budgets submitted to YEF should therefore include the co-design period.
 In the interest of transparency, we would not typically expect the budget for this period of work to exceed £20,000.

 The agreed upon amount for work done during co-design will be included in the first payment of the Project Evaluation Agreement following GECO approval.
-In the event that GECO doesn't approve the project and evaluation, the evaluator will be reimbursed for the agreed upon amount.
+In the event that agreed upon amount.

 Data archiving processes